R3Conclave/conclave-core-sdk/docs/docs/index.md

   using just JUnit.
 - Integrate and benefit from [Corda](https://www.corda.net), an open source peer-to-peer network for business uses with enterprise support.
-- [Tutorials](tutorial.md), guides, design assistance and commercial support from the SGX experts at R3.
-Friendly devs on our Slack channel and mailing list, even if you don't have a proper support contract!
+- [Tutorials](running-hello-world.md), guides, design assistance and commercial support from the SGX experts at R3.
+Friendly devs on our
+  [discord server](https://discord.com/invite/dDaBGqGPre) and mailing list, even if you don't have a proper support contract!

 Finally, **Conclave is free for individuals and early-stage startups!**